alexlop29/learning-go/ch4/Notes.md

 > You can have multiple lines inside a case (or default) clause, and they are all considered to be part of the same block.

 > By default, cases in switch statements in Go don’t fall through.

+> In Go, an empty case means nothing happens.